MohammadMahdi-Abdolhosseini/Telephone-Book/README.md

 ## License

 This project is licensed under the MIT License.

-## Acknowledgments

-This application was created as a learning project.
+Everything is free to use, also commercially (public domain).